eeei3/CapstoneProject/devwork/proposal.md

 # Project Proposal
 ## Description
-For our major project, we would like to build a Pokémon type turn based fighter game, that is run in the terminal.
+For our major project, we would like to build a Pokémon type turn based fighter game that is run in the terminal.
 It will be text-based with the possibility of graphics.
 The game should allow for users to have Pokémon battles against the computer (hopefully other people).
-The game should include all Pokémon from every generation, with their typings andm move sets
+The game should include all Pokémon from every generation, with their typing and move sets
 ## Need to have list
 - List of Pokémon
 - Moves